-Whether it’s sofas, chairs, tables, laminate flooring, paint for the interior – all of these things that contribute to the look of your summerhouse quickly amount.
+Whether it’s sofas, chairs, tables, laminate flooring, paint for the interior – all of these things that contribute to the look of your summerhouse quickly mount up.

 We realise that the list is getting a little long.
-However, it’s important our #Sheddies are uber-prepared in advance of beginning their wonderful project.
+However, it’s important you Sheddies are uber-prepared in advance of beginning your wonderful project.